-Pumpernickel bread, at least the European variety used here, is a dark sourdough whole rye bread which is delightfully moist and nutty.
-Paired with the cured salmon, asparagus and white wine sauce, and the quail eggs, we get a complex yet complimentary dish.
+Pumpernickel bread is a dark sourdough whole rye bread which is delightfully moist and nutty.
+Paired with the citrus cured salmon, asparagus in white wine sauce, and the quail eggs, we get complex yet complimentary layers of flavours.

-The citrus cured salmon, or gravlax, is used in a number of recipes on this site.
-Although it requires some planning ahead, it is very easy to prepare.
-And so delicious.
-Remember – experiment – the citrus components, the gin, the spices used.
+The citrus cured salmon (recipe here) is almost like salmon sashimi, except much more complex in flavour.
+Also known as gravlax, it is used in a number of recipes on delectabilia.
+Cured salmon, although it requires some planning ahead, is very easy to prepare.
+So delicious, and so healthy.
+Remember – experiment with the quantities of the citrus components, the gin, and the spices used.

 Pumpernickel topped with asparagus in a white wine sauce, citrus cured salmon, and quail eggs